netascode/ansible-dc-vxlan/docs/Handling_Secrets_Guide.md

         tacacs-server timeout 20
 ```

 At runtime, only `env_var_TACACS_KEY` is replaced with the value of the `env_var_TACACS_KEY` environment variable.
+Because the line uses `key 7`, the variable must contain the type-7 encoded key (not the plaintext).
 The rest of the block is unchanged:

 ```
 feature tacacs+
-tacacs-server key 7 TacacsSecret! ip tacacs source-interface mgmt0 tacacs-server timeout 20
+tacacs-server key 7 076a0f1e1d0a19173e243f36
+ip tacacs source-interface mgmt0 tacacs-server timeout 20
 ```